 Here are some of the best ways to protect against being removed from the United States.

-If you've been given a visa or green card, you need to know the limits on what activities you're allowed to engage in during your U.S. stay, and follow the rules carefully.
+If you've been given a visa or green card, you need to know the limits on what activities you're allowed to engage in during your U.S. stay, and to follow the rules carefully.

-For example, people in the U.S. on a tourist visa are not allowed to work, and their visa can be cancelled if they do so.
+For example, people in the U.S. on a B-2 visitor or tourist visa are not allowed to work, and their visa can be cancelled if they do so.
 People with a green card are expected to advise the immigration authorities of changes in their address, and not commit crimes, and can be deported for failing to abide by these rules.
 People here on an F-1 student visa are not allowed to, say, take a semester off for the fun of it.

 Someone who has become a U.S. citizen cannot be deported except in rare circumstances (such as if they committed fraud to get their green card or citizenship.)
-So if you're already a permanent resident, you should seek United States citizenship as soon as eligible, which is usually three to five years after approval for a green card.
+So if you're already a permanent resident, you should seek United States citizenship as soon as you're eligible, which is usually three to five years after approval for a green card.

 Nonimmigrants, and even permanent residents who are convicted of certain criminal offenses such as fraud, drug possession, drug and weapons trafficking, rape, murder, manslaughter, and a slew of others can be placed in removal proceedings, have their status taken away, and be deported from the United States.